We should own the economy

 Social policy and economic redistribution

-Sources: Mariana Mazzucato, International Forum of Sovereign Wealth Funds, Future Investment Initiative Institute, Rutger Bregman, Thomas Piketty
+Sources: SAIC, Mariana Mazzucato, International Forum of Sovereign Wealth Funds, Future Investment Initiative Institute, Rutger Bregman, Thomas Piketty

 I hope you’ll also contribute to the project by sharing any additional resources you think I should study in the comments.
 This is a collaborative project and I’m excited to crowdsource my research from your expertise!